timdeschryver/timdeschryver.dev/blog/keep-agentic-ai-simple-a-practical-workflow-for-software-development/index.md

 Many tools add the skills to the `./agents/skills` folder, however CLAUDE uses `./claude/skills`.
 As a workaround you can create symlinks to cover both causes without duplicating the skills.

+Skills can also be picked up by different agents, this makes it easy to centralise and share the knowledge between different agents.

 There are plenty of good skills available.
 To search for skills, I recommend using [https://skills.sh](https://skills.sh).
 To install a skill in your project, you can use the following command.
 After the installation the skill is added to your project repository (or on your system), so it can be re-used by your team.